Mariners’ one-run magic absent in narrow loss to Rays

 ST. PETERSBURG, Fla. — They couldn’t win them all, right?

 Sweeping an entire season of games — seven to be exact — against a bad team is beyond difficult.
-And to do it against as team as good as the Rays, who played in the World Series last season and have the second record in the American League, just doesn’t happen.
+And to do it against a team as good as the Rays, who played in the World Series last season and have the second best record in the American League, just doesn’t happen.

 And it didn’t.